What Are Soft Skills? Examples and Guide

 Top soft skills examples

 According to the Society for Human Resource Management, these are the most in-demand soft skills.
-We have also included a related soft skills list for each of them, so you can tailor them to the job you’re applying for and include them in your resume and cover letter.
+We have also included a related soft skills list for each of them so you can tailor them to the job you’re applying for and include them in your resume and cover letter.

-If you want to see hard and soft skills in action, explore our library of resume examples with over 1,000 examples for different jobs and industries.
+To see hard and soft skills in action, explore our library of resume examples with over 1,000 examples for different jobs and industries.
 We also have resume templates you can use as a base to write yours.

 1 Dependability